mohamedabdelziz82/ThmanyahChallenge/README.md

-# Thmanyah Project – Solution Summary
+# Thmanyah Challenge – Solution Summary

 ## Brief Explanation of the Solution